This article may contain compensated links. Please read disclaimer for more info.

 Mont Saint-Michel is one of the longest day trips from Paris.
-To get the most out of your Mont Saint Michel day trip, we recommend planning your trip.
+To get the most out of your Mont Saint Michel day trip, we recommend planning your trip carefully.
 You can find all the information and our best tips on this quick guide to Mont St Michel from Paris.

-If you decide to visit Mont St Michel on your own, be sure to buy your Mont St Michel skip-the-line tickets online in advance.
+If you decide to visit Mont St Michel independently, be sure to buy your Mont St Michel skip-the-line tickets online in advance.

-Public Transportation to Mont Saint-Michel: you can take a TGV train from Paris to Rennes or Dol de Bretagne.
-From there, there are shuttle buses to Mont St Michel.
+PARIS TO MONT SAINT-MICHEL BY TRAIN + BUS: Take a TGV train from Paris to Rennes or Dol de Bretagne.
+From there, take the shuttle bus to Mont St Michel (5hrs 55 min, one way).